England tour of West Indies confirmed

 Fixtures

-January (All at Kensington Oval, Barbados)
+January (all at Kensington Oval, Barbados)

 March